aankit/hunger/README.md

 The number of each type of square is a rough percentage of its occurence on the Earth's surface.

-[resources]: There are five different types of resources that generatively appear during the course of the game.
+There are five different types of resources that generatively appear during the course of the game.

 - Humans
 - Seeds